Our sweet dog, Poppy relaxing in her natural habitat, surrounded by a zillion pillows in the living room.

 One of the questions I get asked pretty much daily at Tierra Del Lagarto is if my house looks like the store.
 The answer, most certainly, is a big yes.

-Our 1930's home is an anomaly in our neck of the woods.
+Our 1930's historic home is an anomaly in our neck of the woods.
 Phoenix is a newer city, with very few houses that date back much further than the 1950s and 60s.
 At nearly 90 years old, our place is a sprawling Spanish revival style house - added onto over the decades from its humble origins as a citrus grove farmhouse.

 Our front entry stairway with original iron railing from the 1930s.
 Collected vintage textiles from our travels, prints, and carvings make up an eclectic gallery wall.
 We will be adding tile risers to this space this spring - yay!